 |Tweets by @TrinityBayNorth|

 Welcome to the website for Trinity Bay North.
-The Municipality of Trinity Bay North is a sterling example of four united communities, striving toward a prosperous future economically and socially.
+The Town of Trinity Bay North is a sterling example of four united communities, striving toward a prosperous future economically and socially.
 Our strong connection with the fishery and our natural surroundings are preserved and proudly shared with visitors and future generations.
-Our Municipality continues to become a better place to live, work and play.
+Our Town continues to become a better place to live, work and play.
 We maintain infrastructure that is appropriate, and shrewdly invest in endeavours that encourage a safe and healthy lifestyle.
 We treasure the unique history and cultural identity of Melrose, Port Union, Catalina and Little Catalina, building a future upon the strengths of our past.

 Ward 1: Catalina